 If you believe official numbers (don’t … ), more than 80 people were injured in this year’s Day of the Woman Worker march, the vast majority being police.
-But in reality, every one of the 20,000 people who estimated at the protest should be counted as walking wounded.
+But in reality, every one of the 20,000 people who were estimated at the protest should be counted as walking wounded.

-For all its complications, the power of the march is hard to understand if you’ve never been.
+The power of the march is hard to understand if you’ve never been.
 In certain deeply-felt moments, when your voice grows hoarse in such a diverse mass of womandom, you have the sense that the strength of all cannot possibly be ignored.

 There are a few things you should know.
 In the first place, that the government has all but trained women that if they don’t vandalize, their protest won’t make a sound.

-Until, that is, the base of one of the city’s most iconic monuments, the Ángel de la Independencia, received an even more iconic coat of rainbow graffiti denouncing gender-based violence.
+Until, that is, the base of one of the city’s most iconic monuments, the Ángel de la Independencia, received an even more iconic coat of rainbow graffiti denouncing gender-based assault.
 In that moment, AMLO commented—on violence against monuments.

 “A rapist will not be governor,” it read.